How Literature-Rich Homeschooling Awakens Your Child's Natural Passion for Learning

 But why would we choose to rely on literature instead of other "tried-and-true" materials?
 Is literature really all that much better?

-Three Reasons to Use a Literature-Rich Approach to Home Education
+Three Reasons to Use a Literature-Based Approach to Home Education

-We believe a literature-rich curriculum is ideal for a homeschooling environment because:
+We believe a literature-based curriculum is ideal for a homeschooling environment because:

 One of the most famous lines from the classic movie Mary Poppins was, "A spoonful of sugar helps the medicine go down."